Cal-Rex/y-react-front-end-milestone-project-5/README.md

 - _As a user, i want to be able to seemlessley scroll through posts without having to wait for another page to load_
 - _As a user, i want to see what the most popular answer/comment is for a post when i am scrolling through posts to see what the general opinion is_
 - _As a user, i want to be able to view all the comments/answers to a post_
-- _As a user, i want to be able to edit any content that i publish, to amend spelling errors or upload a better picture_
+- _As a user, i want to be able to edit any questions that i publish, to amend spelling errors or upload a better picture_
 - _As a user, i want to be able to edit any comments that i make so i can amend spelling errors_
 - _As a user, i want to be able to see posts that have been voted on the most, to see what is trending on the site_